Skip to content

 substitute teacher shortage solutions

-What Is Not Causing a Substitute Teacher Shortage
+What’s Not Causing the Substitute Teacher Shortage

 Many districts are concerned about the Affordable Care Act — and the potential that substitute teachers, who’ve never previously qualified for benefits, could become eligible under the new law.
 Out of concern for the financial impact this could have, some districts have already taken the precaution to limit the number of hours substitutes can work.
 The most common is limiting substitutes to no more than 30 hours per week.